narism/reactive-demo/README.md

 *Approach*

 Very simple JAVA RESTful application trying to follow reactive approach.
-For personal interest for method authorization in async application also basic auth added.
+For personal interest for method authorization in async application also basic auth added (user - admin has correct roles for permission modification, user - user hs not).
 As mentioned in task desciption in email - permission inheritance is ignored.

 **Flow example**